jonaskon/sweng-public/exams/final/2019/THEORY.md

 Which of the following actions are sensible steps to take on your own?

-- [ ] Add the feature request to the Product Backlog during the next Sprint Retrospective
+- [n] Add the feature request to the Product Backlog during the next Sprint Retrospective
-- [ ] Investigate how feasible the feature is given the current codebase
+- [n] Investigate how feasible the feature is given the current codebase
-- [ ] Ask the Product Owner to set a priority for the feature
+- [y] Ask the Product Owner to set a priority for the feature
-- [ ] Discuss the request at the next Daily Scrum meeting
+- [n] Discuss the request at the next Daily Scrum meeting

 ---